1948 All-Ireland Senior Football Championship final

-The 1948 All-Ireland Senior Football Championship Final was the 61st All-Ireland Final and the deciding match of the 1948 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1948 All-Ireland Senior Football Championship final was the 61st All-Ireland Final and the deciding match of the 1948 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
 Contested by a team from the Ulster (Cavan) and a team from Connacht (Mayo), such a meeting in the decider between teams from these provinces would not happen again until 2012.

+This was the last time Cavan defeated Mayo in a championship game until 2025.

 Pre-match

-Cavan were the defending All-Ireland champions.
+Cavan were the defending All-Ireland SFC title holders.

-Match summary
+Match

+Summary

-Cavan retained the title they had won in 1947 at the Polo Grounds in Manhattan, New York City.
+Cavan retained the title they had won in 1947 at Polo Grounds in Manhattan, New York City.

-In a heavy wind, Cavan led 3-2 to 0-0 at half-time, but Mayo came back to lead the game.
-Cavan eventually made it two-in-a-row with a Peter Donahue point.
+In a heavy wind, Cavan led 3–2 to 0–0 at half-time, but Mayo came back to lead the game.
+Cavan eventually made it two-in-a-row with a Peter Donohoe point.
 This final's eight goals is the most scored in a final, a record shared with the 1977 match.